The Times of Israel: History

 In February 2014, two years after its launch, The Times of Israel claimed a readership of 2 million.
 In 2017, readership increased to 3.5 million.
 By 2021, the paper had on average over 9 million unique users each month and over 35 million monthly page views.
 It also maintains a blog platform, on which some 9,000 bloggers post.

-On 1 August 2014, an article entitled "When Genocide is Permissible" and recommending the obliteration of the entire population of Gaza Strip was published on the blogs by a regular contributor.
-The article was later deleted.
-Opinion editor Miriam Herschberg said that the article did not conform to their editorial guidelines and the contributor had been discontinued.
+In November 2023, the site saw web visits increase 604% year-on-year to 64.2 million and entered the Press Gazette's top-50 ranking for the first time in 42nd place, according to digital intelligence platform, Similarweb.
+The increase is likely linked to the increase in demand for news about the Middle East following the outbreak of the Israel-Hamas war on 7 October 2023.

-Since 2016, The Times has hosted the websites of Jewish newspapers in several countries, known as "local partners".
+Since 2016, The Times of Israel has hosted the websites of Jewish newspapers in several countries, known as "local partners".
 In March 2016, it began hosting New York's The Jewish Week.
 It also hosts Britain's Jewish News, the New Jersey Jewish Standard, The Atlanta Jewish Times, and Pittsburgh Jewish Chronicle.
 In October 2019, The Australian Jewish News became the seventh local partner.

-On 2 November 2017, hackers in Turkey took down the web site of The Times of Israel for three hours, replacing the homepage with anti-Israel propaganda.
+On 2 November 2017, hackers in Turkey took down the website of The Times of Israel for three hours, replacing the homepage with anti-Israel propaganda.
 Responding to the attack, Horovitz said: "We constantly work to improve security on the site, which is subjected to relentless attacks by hackers.
 How unfortunate, and how badly it reflects on them that the hackers seek to prevent people from reading responsible, independent journalism on Israel, the Middle East and the Jewish world."

 In 2020, Reuters reported that The Times of Israel, along with The Jerusalem Post, Algemeiner, and Arutz Sheva, published op-eds sent to them by someone using a falsified identity.
 The op-eds were removed as soon as the problem was discovered.
 Opinion editor Miriam Herschlag said that she regretted the scam because it distorted the public discourse and might lead to "barriers that prevent new voices from being heard".

 Editorial orientation

+Most sources describe The Times of Israel as "centrist".

 According to editor David Horovitz, The Times of Israel is intended to be independent, without any political leanings.
-The paper's editorial board is composed of former Jerusalem Report editor Sharon Ashley, Irwin Cotler, Efraim Halevy, Saul Singer, and Ehud Yaari.
-Yehuda Avner was a member of the editorial board until his death in March 2015.
 Horovitz said in 2012: "We are independent; we're not attached or affiliated with any political party."